eschaefer/personal-website-astro/src/content/blog/2013-07-26-rendering-flot-charts-through-angular-js.md

 ---
-title: 'How to Render jQuery Flot Charts through AngularJS'
+title: "How to Render jQuery Flot Charts through AngularJS"
 tags: [javascript, AngularJS, jQuery, deprecated]
 description: An archival take on how to render Flot charts through AngularJS.
 Long since deprecated.
-pubDate: 'Jul 26 2013'
+pubDate: "Jul 26 2013"
 ---

 There are lots of javascript data visualization and charting libries out there, but only a couple bother to minimize the IE8 compatability headache.
 [Flot Charts](http://www.flotcharts.org) seems to work nicely for my purposes on this particular project.
 I need bar charts and donut charts, both of which Flot handles well.